Duke in Glasgow

 In order to earn transfer credit for the elective courses, students must earn the equivalent grade of a C- or above.
 For a list of approved courses taken by students at Glasgow in the past, see the GEO Approved Course Database.
 In addition to these courses, students may seek approval for other courses at Glasgow.
 More information about transfer credit can be found in the Academics section.

-For additional assistance in selecting courses, students should contact Meghann Lail in PPS.
+For additional assistance in selecting courses, students should contact Annalisa Kristoffersen in PPS.

 HOUSING & MEALS